saurabhchoudhury/architecture-center/docs/guide/architecture-styles/microservices.md

 - **Network congestion and latency**.
 The use of many small, granular services can result in more interservice communication.
 Also, if the chain of service dependencies gets too long (service A calls B, which calls C...), the additional latency can become a problem.
 You will need to design APIs carefully.
 Avoid overly chatty APIs, think about serialization formats, and look for places to use asynchronous communication patterns.

 - **Data integity**.
-With each microservice responsible for its own data persistence, the application does not have a single data schema.
+With each microservice responsible for its own data persistence.
 As a result, data consistency can be a challenge.
 Embrace eventual consistency where possible.

 - **Management**.
 To be successful with microservices requires a mature DevOps culture.
 Correlated logging across services can be challenging.
 Typically, logging must correlate multiple service calls for a single user operation.